 These cookies pretty much taste like Christmas in your mouth.
-They are honestly one of my favourite cookies because they taste like Christmas in your mouth and I love everything Christmas.
-I don’t mean on the same level that normal people love Christmas.
+They are honestly one of my favourite cookies.
+I am a girl that LOVES Christmas and I don’t mean on the same level that normal people love Christmas.
 I mean in the way that I bought my house because it had the bottom

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.